rizcheldayao/wedding/README.md

-# Dayao Wood Wedding website
+# Rizchel Dayao and Oliver Wood Wedding Website

+The wedding website for Rizchel Dayao and Oliver Wood.